 You must also never use any cleaning chemicals if you’re cleaning dust off the photographs.
 The chemicals used in the cleaner may cause the colors to run and may even damage the paper quality.

 Acid burns usually occur when photos are stored in acidic material.
 For instance, if you use masking tape or adhesive tape to fasten your picture in an album or another surface, the strong chemical composition of the adhesive causes a strong staining on the print.
 Another way your pictures can get an acid burn stain is if the photo is printed on acidic paper.
 You can easily differentiate those prints by their strong yellowish appearance.

 Along with making sure that such pictures are stored in acid-free papers, consult professionals in picture repair to know the extent of the damage.

 Foxing or browning is most often an issue with older photographs and documents.
 Foxing is caused because of a variety of fungal growth.
 The growth gives way to blotching and yellow spots which gradually become visible as brown spots.
 This usually happens when the photographs are stored in damp conditions.

 For each of these causes, the best solution is to not only take good care of your pictures, but to also consult a professional as to your next step.

-If your old photographs have any of the above damages, we urge you to contact us so that we can help you maintain your memories while providing you with affordable Houston photo retouching services that will restore the beauty of your photographs.
+If your old photographs have any of the above damages, we urge you to contact us so that we can help you maintain your memories while providing you with an affordable photo restoration service in Houston that will restore the beauty of your photographs.